 Magnetic media is no longer accepted.
 All electronic wage files are to be uploaded through ESSP by using one of four ESSP file format specifications.
-A pdf copy of the ESSP Interface Documentation File Format Specifications is available on the ESSP website.
+The ESSP Wage File Format Specifications document is available under the "Help and Support" option in ESSP.